mevdschee/php-crud-api/README.md

   - Public API only: no authentication or authorization
   - Read-only: no write or delete supported
+  - No pagination or column selection: always returns full table
   - Single database

 ## Features